mchughsecurity/AIL-Feeder-Telegram/README.md

-# AIL-Feeder-Template
+# AIL-Feeder-Telegram

-An initial working space for an AIL Feeder Template
+Feeder for Telegram channels.